 11. 5-kilometre run

 There are a wide range of opportunities to sign up for 5K runs, especially when the weather is nice.
 Setting a fitness goal like running a given distance can help employees get motivated to train.
-You can even download the “Couch to 5K” running app to track your progress.
+You can even download a running app to track your progress.
 Reward employees who participate by planning a party to celebrate their successful run, and invite them to challenge their peers, both within and outside of the company.

 Volunteering is good for your health and for your community.
-According to a study by Carnegie Mellon University, “adults over age 50 who volunteered on a regular basis were less likely to develop high blood pressure than non-volunteers.”
+According to a study, "adults over age 50 who volunteered on a regular basis were less likely to develop high blood pressure than non-volunteers.”
 The study also showed that adults who regularly volunteered had reduced stress levels and generally lived longer.